hluk/CopyQ/docs/scripting-api.rst

    Moves mouse pointer to given coordinates on screen.

+   Throws an exception if the pointer position couldn't be set (e.g. unsupported on current the system).

 .. js:function:: String iconColor()

    Get current tray and window icon color name.